sgpfaff/sgpfaff.github.io/_projects/1_project.md

     </div>
 </div>

 By looking at the density of particles on any verticle strip, you can understand how the stars are distributed by radius.
 Looking at the vertical strip on the far right cooresponds to the radius of all particles at the current moment.
-Looking at the following snapshot, notice that there are two overdensities.
+Looking at the vertical strip on the far right of the following snapshot, notice that there are two overdensities, labeled **1** and **2**.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">